CSS Style Guide

 Links

-There are four levels of links, and their styling changes slightly depending on context.
-In all cases, the color var(--rtsl-light-purple-1) is used as a visual cue.
+There are four levels of links, depending on their context.
+In all cases, the color var(--rtsl-link) is used as a visual cue, along with the onward arrow on larger contexts.

 1. Inline Links